Koukyosyumei/MyZKP/book/src/zksnark/subsec4.md

   - \\(g^{\alpha}\\)
 - After distribution, the original \\(s\\) and \\(\alpha\\) values are securely destroyed.

-Note that both of proof and verification keys are publicaly available so that anyone can prove and verify the proof generated from the target program.
+Both the proof key and the verification key are publicly available, enabling anyone to generate and verify proofs based on the target program.

 **Protocol (Proving)**

-- Execute the program and get the witness vector \\(w\\).
+- Run the program to obtain the assignment vector \\(v\\).
 - Compute the linear-combinations of polynomials
   - \\(\ell(x) = \sum_{i=1}^{d} v_i \ell_{i}(x)\\)
   - \\(r(x) = \sum_{i=1}^{d} v_i r_{i}(x)\\)